GeoscienceAustralia/geo-web-toolkit/README.md

 `>> karma start src/test/js/config/karma.conf.js`

-Tests can be executed by using `grunt karma`/
+Tests can be executed by using `grunt karma`